 Pangong to Hanle Itinerary

-Pangong to Hanle is necessarily a one day journey.
+Pangong to Hanle is necessarily a one-day journey.
 An ideal itinerary is that you reach Hanle, stay here for the night and then continue to Tso Moriri the next day.
-From Tso Moriri, you can then either circle back to Leh via Chumathang; or exit on Manali Leh route near Tso Kar and continue straight to Manali.
+From Tso Moriri, you can then either circle back to Leh via Chumathang; or exit on the Manali Leh route near Tso Kar and continue straight to Manali.

 Hanle to Tso Moriri Route